irvin-s/irvin-s.github.io/index.md

 Hi!
 I'm currently studying for a phd's degree in Computer Science at Federal University of Pernambuco (Recife, PE - Brazil).

 ### Project
 Currently working on a Blockchain project advised by Prof. Dr. Valéria Times and co-advised by Prof. Dr. Bruno Neiva.
-The project aims to propose an architecture to de-authorize access to user's data on social networks..
+The project aims to propose an architecture to de-authorize access to user's data on social networks.

 ### Education
 * Ph.D.
 Student in Computer Science at Federal University of Pernambuco (Recife, PE) 2020-Current